RedHop: the context layer that shows its work

 RedHop makes RAG easy.
-Hand it your documents and a question, and it pulls just the sections that matter, hands them to your LLM, and explains every decision.
-Python, Node, and Rust over a Rust core — chunking, retrieval, and token-budgeting run in-process in milliseconds, with nothing to wire and no services to run.
+Hand it your documents and a question, and it pulls just the sections that matter, hands them to your LLM, and explains every decision, with citations back to the source.
+On real contracts it cut prompt tokens by 80% with the gold evidence kept, at about 1.7ms per query.
+Python, Node, and Rust over a single Rust core.
+Chunking, retrieval, and token-budgeting run in-process, with nothing to wire and no services to run.

 import redhop